css-modules/css-modules-require-hook/README.md

 One of the ways you can compile [CSS Modules](https://github.com/css-modules/css-modules) to the ICSS format is through the require hook.
 The require hook will bind itself to node's require and automatically compile files on the fly.
 This is similar to Babel's [babel/register](https://babeljs.io/docs/usage/require/).

+## Requirements

+To use this tool we require postcss and few plugins to be installed on your project.
+See the list below:

+- `"postcss": "4.x"`
+- `"postcss-modules-extract-imports": "0.x"`
+- `"postcss-modules-local-by-default": "0.x"`
+- `"postcss-modules-scope": "0.x"`

 ## Install

 ```bash